pldubouilh/bluebao/README.md

 ![a](https://user-images.githubusercontent.com/760637/115114220-58dd4280-9f8e-11eb-9382-33a38c50bc91.png)

-simple multi device bluetooth manager for local networks that lives in the systray - allows to connect a bluetooth device, disconnect other hosts from a device, etc...
+simple multi device bluetooth manager for local networks that lives in the systray.

-a seed configuration is defined with the config below (assuming pairing is already done), the clients will then automatically disconnect/connect from the devices and UDP broadcast the information on the local network.
+upon startup it will show all audio devices paired. selecting a device will connect to it and select it as default audio output. selecting another device will disconnect the first one.

+upon connecting a device, it will broadcast a message on the local network, so that other devices (using bluebao) can disconnect from the device.

-depends on `bluetoothctl` (at runtime) and `gtk3 libappindicator3` (for the build). cross builds are not so nicely performed because of libc dependency, but a dockerfile is provided to build against latest ubuntu.
+depends on `bluetoothctl` (at runtime) and `gtk3 libappindicator3` (for the build). cross distro builds are not so nicely performed because of libc dependency, but a binaries are available on github.

 ### usage
 ```